If you or a loved one are pregnant, you probably have questions about how COVID-19 will affect prenatal care and the

-The visitor policy in our outpatient clinics is we are currently not allowing any visitors to accompany our patients for their in-person clinic appointments.
+The visitor policy in our outpatient clinics is we are currently allowing one person to accompany our patients for their in-person clinic appointments.
 Unfortunately, at this time, we are not allowing patients to FaceTime loved ones during an ultrasound.
 For our inpatient unit, uninfected mothers can have two support people in labor.
-As these policies are adjusting regularly, please visit our visitor policy page for the latest updates.
+A doula would be considered one of your two support people.

 Could I transmit the virus to my baby during pregnancy or delivery?